Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/index.md

 ## AzureServiceBusQueueConfig

-In version 6 and below, configuration values are provided using the `AzureServiceBusQueueConfig` configuration section, refer to the [AzureServiceBusQueueConfig configuration page](/nservicebus/azure-service-bus/configuration/azureservicebusqueueconfig.md) for more details.
+In versions 6 and below, configuration values are provided using the `AzureServiceBusQueueConfig` configuration section, refer to the [AzureServiceBusQueueConfig configuration page](/nservicebus/azure-service-bus/configuration/azureservicebusqueueconfig.md) for more details.